danigb/codingadventures/source/2014-10-31-beatbox-build-a-rhythm-machine-with-react-js.html.markdown

 In the second part ([Part 2 here](/)) we'll use react.js to create the user interface.
-In the third ([Part 3 here]()) we'll learn how to use the WebAudio API to load and play sounds samples.
-And in the fourth ([Part 4 here]()) we'll see how to schedule events and give live to the machine.
+In the third ([Part 3 here]()) we'll learn how to use the WebAudio API to load and play sounds.
+And in the fourth ([Part 4 here]()) we'll see how to schedule events and beat the machine.
 Let's go!

 ## Create the project and add dependencies

-I assume you have node and npm installed.
+I assume you have `node` and `npm` installed.
 If it is not the case, take a look here: [https://github.com/npm/npm](https://github.com/npm/npm)

 So, let's create the directory structure and (though this is optional)